stoically/temporary-containers/README.md

 # Temporary Containers Firefox Add-on [![Build Status](https://travis-ci.org/stoically/firefox-add-on-temporary-containers.svg?branch=master)](https://travis-ci.org/stoically/firefox-add-on-temporary-containers)

+**Open Tabs in new Temporary Containers by**
+* Clicking the "Temporary Containers"-Icon
+* Pressing the Alt+C Shortcut
+* Clicking on "Open Link in New Temporary Container Tab" in the RightClick ContextMenu on a Link
+* MiddleMouse Click on a Link*
+* Ctrl/Cmd+LeftMouse Click on a Link*
+* LeftMouse Click on a Link* (disabled by default)
+  \* Configurable in the Preferences Globally and per Website

+**Want to make the most out of Temporary Containers?
+Enable Automatic Mode!**
-By default the Temporary Containers Add-on will overwrite your standard ways of opening Tabs  and instead of opening the Tab in No Container, it will open the Tab in a freshly created Temporary Container.
-If you don't want that, you have to disable "Automatic Mode" in the Add-ons options.
+The Automatic Mode will overwrite your standard ways of opening Tabs : instead of opening the Tab in No Container, it will open the Tab in a freshly created Temporary Container.
+If you do so, you should also configure the Global Mouse Clicks to open new Temporary Containers.
+Recommended settings:
+* Middle Mouse: Always
+* Ctrl/Cmd+Left Mouse: Always
+* Left Mouse: Only if the clicked Link is not the exact same Domain as the Website

-**But how do I stay logged in on some websites if I only have Temporary Containers?**
+**How to stay logged in on some websites in Automatic Mode?**
 You can use the official [Multi-Account Containers Add-on from Mozilla](https://addons.mozilla.org/firefox/addon/multi-account-containers/) to keep data (like cookies) from some websites in permanent containers and with that stay logged in.
 Then you can easily leave "Automatic Mode" enabled, which is preferable from a privacy-perspective.
 For a step-by-step guide and some more in-depth informations [you might want to check out out this article](https://medium.com/@stoically/enhance-your-privacy-in-firefox-with-temporary-containers-33925cd6cd21).

 Quick Guide: